TheColours/GlobalGameJam2025/README.md

 #### Disguise System
 1. Throw bubbles at store shelves
 2. When a bubble hits a shelf, press `E` to transform into an item from that shelf
-3. ⚠️ **Important**: Stay close to your disguise shelf!
-Moving too far will expose you to the guards

 #### Stealth Tips
 - Choose your disguise locations strategically